Who Benefits From Local SEO

 Businesses like restaurants, bars, clubs, entertainment venues, and skilled trades are mainly localized, just to name a few.
 Other indicators include businesses that have physical locations, rely on brick and mortar stores, and those that deal in products that aren’t shipped.

-In order to learn if a business needs local or traditional SEO, a quick Google search can give you quite a bit of insite.
+In order to learn if a business needs local or traditional SEO, a quick Google search can give you quite a bit of insight.
 Use a keyword phrase associated with the business in question, and see what results pop up.
 If you get a map pack, or a local map with three business options, the business needs local SEO.

 Local SEO vs Traditional SEO